Digital-Methods-HASS/au_615046_nielsen_markus/README.md

 # au_615046_nielsen_markus
+## readme
-# This is my reposetory for digital methods a class at Aarhus University
+This is my reposetory for digital methods a class at Aarhus University